 5. Are you eating healthily and enough for your training objectives? [_]

-Fresh vegetables and fruit and good sources of protein (fish and lean meats) and fats (eggs, nuts, avocado, some oils) and whole-grains are generally considered healthy.
-Anything processed or deep-fried or too sugary or salty is not considered very healthy, and having too much caffeine and sugary drinks isn’t recommended either, but there are sport-specific recommendations that nutritionists can provide also.
-If you are burning an extra 3,000 calories of energy a day in your workouts, you will need to eat more and may require more carbs than an athlete who is only burning an extra 200-500 calories a day.
+Fresh vegetables and fruit and good sources of protein (fish and lean meats) and fats (eggs, nuts, avocado, some oils) and whole grains are generally considered healthy.
+Anything processed or deep-fried or too sugary or salty is not considered healthy, and having too much caffeine and sugary drinks isn’t recommended either.
+Still, there are sport-specific recommendations that nutritionists can provide also.
+If you burn an extra 3,000 calories of energy a day in your workouts, you will need to eat more and require more carbs than an athlete who is only burning 200–500 extra calories a day.

 6. Are you getting enough sleep and rest? [_]

-The average adult needs 7-9 hours of sleep, with more sleep than usual needed after strenuous and extended training sessions.
+The average adult needs 7–9 hours of sleep per night.
+You may need more than usual after strenuous and extended training sessions.
 In between training sessions, try not to always be on the go either.
 Give yourself enough downtime for leisure, fun, socialising, relaxation and recovery.

 7. Are you practising mindfulness meditation daily? [_]

 Even 10 minutes a day can significantly improve concentration abilities during practice and competitions.
 Some people prefer doing it first thing in the morning.
-Others prefer last thing at night.
+Others prefer the last thing at night.
 Whenever you think you could consistently do it, set a reminder on your phone, have a meditation app (e.g. headspace, smiling mind, calm, buddhify etc.) that can guide you through a meditation, and then do it at the same time every day for at least three weeks.
-Once it becomes a habit, you won’t regret that you have started to do it and built it into your daily routine.
+Once it becomes a habit, you won’t regret starting to do it and building it into your daily routine.